jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ```

 #### Train a linear model
 Let’s do a simple linear regression with a linear model below.
-We will train our model with our data and later compute the value of W & b.

 $$
 y = Wx + b
 $$
+We will supply the model with training data (x, y) and later compute the corresponding model parameter W & b.
 ```python
 import tensorflow as tf